 Jesus' garden tomb is located outside the city walls of Jerusalem and close to the Damascus Gate.
-Many believe this location, and not the traditional site of the burial at the Church of the Holy Sepulcher, is the place where the burial of Jesus' body after he died on the cross took place.
+Many believe this location, and not the traditional site of the burial thought to be in the Catholic Church's Church of the Holy Sepulcher, is the place where the burial of Jesus' body after he died on the cross took place.

-"And they compel one Simon a Cyrenian, who passed by, coming out of the country, the father of Alexander and Rufus, to bear his (Jesus') cross.
+"And they compel one Simon a Cyrenian . . .to bear his (Jesus') cross.
 And they bring him unto the place Golgotha, which is, being interpreted, The place of a skull."
-(Mark 15:21-22, KJV)
+(Mark 15:21-22)

-Gordon concluded that the rocky escarpment he believed looked like a skull was likely to have been Golgotha.
+Gordon concluded that the rocky outcrop he thought looked like a skull was high likely to have been the Biblical place known as Golgotha.
 This is why another name for this location is Gordon's Tomb.

 The Garden tomb itself consists of at least a couple of chambers.
 To the right of the first chamber the second chamber can be seen.
 Benches made of stone line the walls of chamber number two, except in the places where the walls join together and running along the first chamber's back wall.
 The benches, though heavily damaged throughout the years, can still be seen.
 The groove edge outside the burial location is cut diagonally.
 As was prophesied in Isaiah (Isaiah 53:8-9) Jesus was buried in the tomb of a rich man even though he was believed to be a criminal (Matthew 27:57 - 60).